-WWE 2K Battlegrounds is not your traditional wrestling sim, it’s designed to be an arcade brawler at heart.
+WWE 2K Battlegrounds is not your traditional wrestling sim; it’s designed to be an arcade brawler at heart.
 What makes it so great is the simplicity of controls mixed with today’s can of over-the-top wup-ass!
-In just a few buttons, you can perform rocking combos, high-flying uppercuts, and even knock your opponent onto an alligator, waiting for some rare to medium rare snacks.
+In just a few buttons, you can perform rocking combos, high-flying uppercuts, and even knock your opponent onto an alligator, waiting for some rare to medium-rare snacks.

-It doesn’t take long for you to become a great wrestler either!
-The game is that easy to pick-up, get into and set-off crazy body slams.
-Despite not having a variety of individual move sets, I still enjoy unlocking new stages, power-ups, skills and stars along the way.
+It doesn’t take long for you to become a great wrestler, either!
+The game is that easy to pick up, get into, and set off crazy body slams.
+Despite not having a variety of individual move sets, I still enjoy unlocking new stages, power-ups, skills, and stars along the way.

 What I love most about Battlegrounds is the accessibility for local and remote play.
 If my friends can’t swing by for a get-together smackdown, at least I have the remote play option to enjoy it in another way.
 Pity that I can’t say the same for Crossplay; it’s buggy, which makes it hard to find a decent match.

 So, what’s the verdict?
 Well, it certainly is a fun wrestling game.
-You’ve got a huge roster of real superstars to choose from, a great gameplay filled with insane moves, simple controls, and very fun local co-op experience.
+You’ve got a huge roster of real superstars to choose from, great gameplay filled with insane moves, simple controls, and a very fun local co-op experience.
 What is also great is that the premium content (as I call it) is not locked exclusively behind the paywall.
 You can unlock these items by simply playing tons of matches, which earn you loads of Blue Bucks.

-Just to make things clear, this is an arcade game so don’t expect any kind of advanced fighting mechanics here.
+Just to make things clear, this is an arcade game, so don’t expect any kind of advanced fighting mechanics here.
 This is not meant for serious sim fans.
 If you’ve enjoyed games like WWE Arcade and NBA Playgrounds, this is definitely something you should consider.
-As for me, it’s exactly the kind of game I was looking for: a simple brawler doused with a rambunctious wrestling action.
+As for me, it’s exactly the kind of game I was looking for: a simple brawler doused with rambunctious wrestling action.